cisco-en-programmability/dnacenter_reports_operations/README.md

-# Cisco DNA Center Client Inventory App
+# Cisco DNA Center Report Operations

-This repo is for an application that will receive the Cisco DNA Center Client Detail report and enrich the report with client details received from Cisco DNA Center using APIs.
+This repo is for an application that will create a new Cisco DNA Center Client Detail report, receive notifications when the report is in progress and completed.
+It will download from Cisco DNA Center using APIs.

 This app is to be used only in demo or lab environments, it is not written for production.
 Please follow these recommendations for production Flask deployments: https://flask.palletsprojects.com/en/1.1.x/deploying/.